Yandex Cloud

 CLI

-1. In the management console, open the folder containing the instance group you need.
+1. In the management console, open the folder containing the instance group in question.

 2. Select Compute Cloud.